 Native to North America from Mexico to Canada, pecans are one edible nut that can truly do it all.
 Whether you're candying them, turning them into Cinnamon Whiskey Pecan Pie, or making Candied Pecan Bourbon, the fruit of the hickory tree is incredibly versatile, and as it turns out, incredibly good for you.
 Wait, did you catch that?
-There's so many health benefits of pecans!
+There are so many health benefits of pecans!
 Not technically part of the tree nut family, the pecan is a drupe, defined as a fruit with a single stone or pit surrounded by the husk.
 Those pecan shells you crack open while picking pecans in your hometown are the husks, and the pecan itself is the soft fruit.

 So now that we've classified the tricky tree nuts correctly, in what ways do pecans help your body naturally?
 Let's just say there's a reason they're the state tree of Texas.

 1. Pecans provide more than 19 vitamins and minerals.

 The humble pecan is packed full of incredible nutritional gains including, but not limited to: vitamin A, vitamin B, vitamin E, folic acid, calcium, phosphorus, potassium, thiamin, and zinc.

 And that's not all, an ounce of pecans provides about 10 percent of your Daily Recommended fiber intake.
 They're sodium-free naturally and contain natural protein to keep your body alert and moving.